damienaicheh/mediumish-theme-jekyll/_posts/2023-04-17-contributions.md

 author: damienaicheh
 categories: [ tutorial ]
 tags: [starter]
-description: "This will give you all the rules to contribute to this website"
+excerpt: "This will give you all the rules to contribute to this website"
 featured: true
 hidden: true
 ---